 - and the second is a unique transactional template called an Attachment template.

-The Attachment template tells MA Professional how the attachment should look.
+The Attachment template tells Communications Professional how the attachment should look.
 The data placed in that template is merged from your recipient data file or SQL view and then placed into the template for each message recipient.

 NOTE: Transactional messages only accept personalization codes associated with the recipient data file or SQL View.
 They cannot accept other personalization fields.